 • Airbag warning light on

-• Airbag may not deploy in an accident
+• Airbag may not deploy in a crash

 • Damaged wiring or connectors

-Airbag Module: A device that controls the deployment of airbags in a vehicle.
+Airbag Control Module: A device that manages the deployment of airbags in a vehicle.

-This code means there's a problem with the airbag system in your car.
-It's like when a safety feature isn't working right, so it might not protect you in an accident.
+This code means there's a problem with the airbag system for the left side of the second row of seats in your car.
+It's like a safety cushion that might not work right if you get into a crash.

-The B0031 code is triggered when the airbag control module detects a fault in the driver frontal airbag deployment loop.
-This could be due to a short circuit, open circuit, or high resistance in the wiring or connectors.
+The B0031 code is triggered when the airbag control module detects a fault in the second row left frontal stage 1 deployment control circuit.
+This could be due to an open circuit, short to ground, or short to voltage in the wiring or connectors associated with the airbag system.

 • Inspect wiring and connectors for damage